Ibrahim Abubakar: Education

 He qualified in medicine in 1992 from Ahmadu Bello University and initially trained in general medicine before specialising in public health medicine.
 He trained in public health at the London School of Hygiene and Tropical Medicine graduating with an MSc in 1999, DPH from the University of Cambridge in 2000 and a PhD from the University of East Anglia in 2007.
-He was elected to the Fellowship of the Academy of Medical Sciences in 2020 in recognition of his research in infectious disease epidemiology and migration and health.

 Work

 He was director of the UCL Institute for Global Health until August 2021.
 He previously served as head of TB at Public Health England.
 Prior to his appointment at UCL, he was Professor in Health Protection at Norwich Medical School.
 In 2011, he was awarded a Senior Research Fellowship by the National Institute for Health and Care Research (NIHR) on tuberculosis and in 2016 he was appointed as an NIHR Senior Investigator.

+He was elected to the Fellowship of the Academy of Medical Sciences in 2020 in recognition of his research in infectious disease epidemiology and migration and health.
+In 2025, he was elected member of the US National Academy of Medicine.